bongomarcel/RankingEvaluation/README.md

 ### License
 This code is made available under the [MIT License](LICENSE)

-### Known Bugs:
+### Known Bugs and TODOs:
 - Messy code.
 The code is very messy, not especially efficient, and needs to be checked for cross-platform compatibility.
 Any improvements of the code are more than welcome; shoot me a message.
 - The relevant entity count of the measure implementation ```AP_interpolated_permille()``` is wrong.
 - The significance matrices are currently computed for one parameter combination.
 The combination is the first value for each parameter range.
-- Killing the program does not kill processes.
+- Implement query and query set version that allows the evaluation of MAP.
+This requires test data to be partitioned in distinct topics.